XinyuKang/MLE-Related/README.md

 - Rectified Linear Unit (ReLU) `y = x if x >=0 else 0`

 ## Why is ReLU better and more often used than Sigmoid in Neural Networks?
-1. **Activation functions**: Introduces non-linearity into the output of a neuron.
+1. **Activation functions**: Mathematical functions that are used to detemine the output of the neural network. `Introduces non-linearity into the output of a neuron`.
 Otherwise, no matter how many layers we have, if all are linear in nature, the final activation function of last layer is nothing but just a linear function of the input of first layer!
 That means these two layers ( or N layers ) can be replaced by a single layer.
+Activation functions allow the network to beeter approximate complex functions.
 2. **Sigmoid function**:
 <img src="sigmoid.jpg"  width="300" height="200">